Gavster765/ROPSynth/notes.md

 • Add x x doesn't work
 • Says warning since something is in rax already when storing - could try to store this first or just let it get moved to rcx Moved load data to be first <- think this fixe?
+• If multiple store mems are used there will be issues because of no tmpvars

 Report notes:
 • mention stale vars